Build multi-class classification models with Amazon Redshift ML

 |Want to learn more about Amazon Redshift ML?
 These posts might interest you:|

-As a prerequisite for implementing this solution, you need to set up an Amazon Redshift cluster with ML enabled on it.
-For the preliminary steps to get started, see Create, train, and deploy machine learning models in Amazon Redshift using SQL with Amazon Redshift ML.
+For an introduction to Redshift ML and instructions on setting it up, see Create, train, and deploy machine learning models in Amazon Redshift using SQL with Amazon Redshift ML.

 For our use case, we want to target our most active customers for a special customer loyalty program.
 We use Amazon Redshift ML and multi-class classification to predict how many months a customer will be active over a 13-month period.
 This translates into up to 13 possible classes, which makes this a better fit for multi-class classification.
 Customers with predicted activity of 7 months or greater are targeted for a special customer loyalty program.